raelovejoy/liberated-intelligence/notes/README.md

 ## ✍️ Contribute

 Want to leave a signal, footnote, or tangent?
-Fork the repo or open a PR.
+Fork the repo or open a pull request.

 Let the notes grow where they need to.